kuwa0824/android/WaveGuide/Readme.md

 # WaveGuide

-A simple CAE tool for microwave and wireless engineer.
+A catalog of Waveguide standars for microwave and wireless engineer.

-This app caliculates the received power at the receiving antenna for the transmitted power from various parameters according to the Friis transmission equation.
-Calculations that include the effects of the atmosphere and rainfall are also possible.
+This app displays common waveguide and flange shapes and their dimensions.
+You can also zoom in by pinching.